Click here for the Foreword

 A confidential Helpline for women and men of all ages in the Jewish Community who have experienced or been affected by emotional, physical, mental or sexual abuse, either currently or in the past.
 All Helpline operators are qualified professionals, trained to offer advice, a listening ear and non-judgemental support.

-Co-ordinator Lizzie Futter has been helping patients and their families, and advising those wishing to donate stem cells for nearly 20 years.
+Coordinator Lizzie Rosenfelder has been helping patients and their families, and advising those wishing to donate stem cells for over 20 years.
 Contact her on Tel: 07905 103333 or via www.sueharristrust.org

 GRANT MAKING TRUSTS

-To research these trusts, we suggest the use of the following publications, which can be purchased or should be accessible through local reference libraries, often in CD format.
+To research these trusts, we suggest the use of the following publications, which can be purchased or should be accessible through local reference libraries.

-- The Directory of Grant Making Trusts 2016/17.
-Published by The Directory of Social Change.
+The Directory of Grant Making Trusts 2020/21.
+Key information on about 2,000 grant-makers, each with the potential to give around £50,000 or more per year.
+Published by The Directory of Social Change £125.